Building a PHP Webhook Receiver That Handles Real-World Reliability Challenges

 }

-Logging the raw payload allows you to replay webhook events if processing fails or the database needs to be rebuilt.
+Keeping the raw payload allows you to replay webhook events if processing fails or the database needs rebuilding.
 The headers log helps debug signature verification issues by showing exactly what was received.
-Keeping these logs separate from your main application logs makes it easier to search and filter when investigating webhook-specific issues.
+Separating these logs from your general application logs makes filtering and searching easier when investigating webhook-specific problems.

 Background Processing with a Cron Worker

-A simple queue-based webhook processor can be implemented as a cron job that runs every minute, processes queued payloads, and removes them on success.
+A simple queue-based webhook processor can run as a cron job that executes every minute, processes queued payloads, and removes them on success.
 This approach is reliable, requires minimal infrastructure, and works well for small to medium traffic applications.

 First, set up the cron job: